Initial-state geometry and multiplicity distributions in pp and pPb collisions: Results

-Integrating Eq.(\ref{ktfactorization}) in $p_T$, in $y$ (or $\eta$) and in $r_{\perp}$ in an event-by-event basis, allows one to construct the probablity $P(N_{ch})$ of having $N_{ch}$ charged particles produced.
-The results for $\sqrt{s}=5.02 \text{ TeV}$ and $\sqrt{s}=8.16 \text{ TeV}$ are shown in Fig. \ref{multidist}a and Fig. \ref{multidist}c respectively.
-In the figure $K$ is the multiplicative constant of Eq.(\ref{ktfactorization}), adjusted in order to reproduce the measured $\left \langle N_{ch} \right \rangle$.
-The parameter $\sigma$ is the dynamical fluctuation constant in Eq.(\ref{dinamica}).
-In Figs. \ref{multidist}b and \ref{multidist}d we see the crucial role played by intrinsic fluctuations at large values of $N_{ch}$.
+Integrating Eq.(\ref{ktfactorization}) in $p_T$, in $y$ (or $\eta$) and in $r_{\perp}$ in an event-by-event basis, we construct the probability $P(N_{ch})$ of producing $N_{ch}$ charged particles.
+The results for pp and pPb collisions are shown in Fig.\ref{fig3} and Fig.\ref{fig4}, respectively.
+In the figures $K$ is the multiplicative constant of Eq.(\ref{ktfactorization}).
+For fixed values of $K$ and $\sigma$ we integrate the $k_T$ factorization formula and obtain values of $N_{ch}$.
+Accepting all the values of $K$ and $\sigma$ which yield values of $N_{ch}$ which are consistent with the experimental values (within the errors) and which are quoted in the figures, leads to sets of values which define the areas shown in the figures.

+The $k_T$ factorization formalism is appropriate to describe inelastic non-diffractive events which yield any number of produced particles above a certain value, which we choose to be $N_{ch} = 3$.
+In terms of the KNO variable, this means something like $N_{ch}/\langle N_{ch}\rangle \ge 0.5$.
+Another limitation of our formalism is that we did not include the contribution from the valence quarks.
+They are supposed to be important only in the large rapidity regions, where one can use the hybrid formalism \cite{duja}.
+At the low rapidities considered here their contribution should be less important but still needed for a better agreement with data.

-Results for $P(N_{ch})$ are often presented in terms of the so called Koba-Nielsen-Olsen (KNO) scaling \cite{Koba:1972ng}, which states that the multiplicity of produced particles becomes energy independent at asymptotically high energies when scaling the $N_{ch}$ by its mean value, $\langle N_{ch}\rangle$.
-This exact feature has been verified experimentaly at the LHC for narrow pseudo-rapidity ($|\eta|<0.5$) intervals \cite{CMS:2010qvf}; at the same time, the violation of this scaling has been reported for larger pseudo-rapidity intervals.
+Results for $P(N_{ch})$ are often presented in terms of the so called Koba-Nielsen-Olsen (KNO) scaling \cite{Koba:1972ng} variables.
+KNO scaling means that the multiplicity distribution, $P(N_{ch})$, becomes energy independent at asymptotically high energies when we multiply it by the mean value $\langle N_{ch}\rangle$ and plot it as a function of the scaling variable $z = N_{ch}/\langle N_{ch}\rangle$.
+This feature has been experimentaly observed at the LHC for narrow pseudo-rapidity ($|\eta|<0.5$) intervals \cite{CMS:2010qvf}; at the same time, the violation of KNO scaling has been reported for larger pseudo-rapidity intervals.